-Please review the students' resumes, cover letters and job ads before the event, noting any suggested amendments on them for review in class after the interview.
+Please review the student resumes, cover letters and job ads before the event, noting any age appropriate suggested amendments on them for review in class after the interview.

 Please ensure you note what organisation and job position they are applying for, as you will need to role-play and ask questions based on the organisation you are representing.

 You will notice that students are 'applying' for different job opportunities, please make sure you take the time to read and familiarise yourself with the various job ads.

-You are encouraged to make a start and write your feedback on their resume, as well as completing the first section of the Interview Evaluation Form.
-It would also be helpful to write down some initial feedback that you can share with the student during your interview.
+You are encouraged to complete the first section of the Interview Evaluation Form for each student, including feedback on their cover letter and resume that you can share with the student during your interview.

+Please also familiarise yourself with the Interview Questions, Rating Scale and Evaluation Form on pages 11-14.